kamenco/dines/README.md

 The delete_task, add_task, update_task routes are used to correctly handle POST requests to delete, update and add a task and redirect back to the tasks list.
 Used url_for function to correctly points to the Flask routes.
 Delete_task, update-task, and add_task routes accept the correct HTTP methods (GET, POST).
 Ensured Unique URLs for Delete Actions.
 Making sure the URLs for the delete actions in both update_menu.html and update_task.html are distinct.
 Handling POST Requests: The update_menu function is updated to load recipes at the beginning.
 If the request is a POST request and the form contains 'add', it adds the new recipe.
 If the form contains 'delete', it deletes the selected recipe and writes the updated list back to list.json.

 - Github - The cloud based service for hosting repositories for over 73 million developers
-- Git - Used to add, commit and push my changes to the server.
+- Git - Used to add, commit and push my changes to the server and to create a repository with the help of The Code Institute template.
 - Favicon.io - Used to source my favicon icons for my website.
 - Google Fonts - Used to source different fonts in my css file.
 Google font were used Roboto.
 - CoralDraw was used to illustrate this page with the flow chart's logic.
 - This page was made with Visual Studio Code on gitpod.io, and for deploying the pages the git add . git commit and git push commands were used.
+- Gitpod.io was used to work on the project.
+- Heroku was used to deploy my site.
+-
 ---

 ## [Website Features](#website-features)